Tornado Watch issued for much of central North Carolina as storms move through

+Cumberland and Harnett counties were under a Severe Thunderstorm Warning until 8:15 p.m. as the system moved east.

+As of 7:30 p.m., fewer than 200 power outages had been reported in the Triangle.
+Just west of the Triangle -- in the eastern Greensboro-Burlington area, 2,646 power outages were reported.

-Much of central North Carolina's risk for severe weather was downgraded Thursday morning, but severe weather is still likely throughout the region.
+Much of central North Carolina's risk for severe weather was downgraded Thursday morning, but severe weather still moved through the region with several reports of downed trees and other weather-related issues.

-The National Weather Service removed the category 4 risk for the area.
-Now the region is under a level 3 threat.
-The severe threat will last through 8 or 9 p.m., Chief Meteorologist Chris Hohmann said Thursday afternoon.
+The severe threat should move out after 9 p.m., Chief Meteorologist Chris Hohmann said Thursday afternoon.

 "Just because you see it's downgraded you go, 'Oh well that's good.'
 It is good; it means less of a chance, but it still means there is a pretty good chance of seeing severe weather really throughout the region today...just know that the risk for damaging winds really hasn't decreased that much," ABC11 Meteorologist Don "Big Weather" Schwenneker said.